knbknb/find-emoji-dik/README.md

 ### .env File

 Put all your API credentials (Mastodon API, LLM API) into an `.env` file in the same directory as the script.
 The script will read the credentials from there.
 The `python-dotenv` module is used to read the `.env` file.
-I dind't include my `.env` file in this repo, so you have to create your own.
+I didn't include my `.env` file in this repo, so you have to create your own.

 The `.env` file should look like this: